CPBridge/monogenic_signal_matlab/README.md

 ### Licence
 This software is licensed under the GNU Public Licence (GPL).
 You are free to edit and distribute this code providing certain conditions are met.
 Read the full licence for further information.

+### Publications

+This code has been used in the following publication:

+* C.P.
+Bridge and J.A.
+Noble, “[Object Localisation in Fetal Ultrasound Images Using Invariant Features](http://ieeexplore.ieee.org/document/7163839/)”.
+Proceedings of IEEE International Symposium on Biomedical Imaging, New York City, 2015